-As a team member for The Aquatic Messenger and The World of Plankton, with the direction of Professor Kathleen Ruiz, we have the mission to educate others about the importance of freshwater ecology.
-We are using virtual reality and creating a world where a person can immerse themselves in the waters of Lake George.
-The player will then be able to interact with different zooplankton, phytoplankton and microfossils of different sizes, and in different time periods.
-Our fresh water ecology is beautiful and our need to conserve it is urgent.
+As a team member of Eco-Resilience Games I had the opportunity to be the team manager, and lead programmer for the various projects worked on under Professor Kathleen Ruiz: The Aquatic Messenger, The World of Plankton, and Algae Bloom Dynamics.
+We had the mission to educate others about the importance of freshwater ecology by using virtual and Augmented reality, to create worlds where a user can immerse themselves into the world of ecological awareness.
+The player will then be able to interact with different zooplankton, phytoplankton and microfossils of different sizes, and in different periods.
+Our freshwater ecology is beautiful and our need to conserve it is urgent.
 We hope to create more awareness by creating these programs for museum settings as well as the general population worldwide.

-We have been using Unity to develop both projects, and as of recently we have been exhibiting our project in a number of museums and to investors.
+We have been using Unity to develop both projects, and as of recently, we have been exhibiting our project in several museums and to investors.

 Team: Matthew Carlson, Eric Lujan, Nicolas Aragone, Lamp